kdrag0n/kdrag0n.dev/content/privacy-policy.md

 - Error and crash logs
 - App diagnostic logs
-- User identifier generated for each app installation (clear app data to reset this identifier)
+- User identifier generated for each application installation (clear application data to reset this identifier)

 This occurs automatically in the background.

 ### Debug reports

-In apps that include a "debug report" feature, the following information will be collected and shared with us when you explicitly choose to share a debug report in the app:
+In applications that include a "debug report" feature, the following information will be collected and shared with us when you explicitly choose to share a debug report in the application:

 - Error and crash logs
 - App diagnostic logs
 - Device, operating system, and other runtime environment information
-- Specific system settings relevant to the app (if available)
+- Specific system settings relevant to the application (if available)
 - System logs (if available)
-- Other relevant app and system information necessary for debugging purposes
+- Other relevant application and system information necessary for debugging purposes

 This information is never shared without consent; it will only be shared if you explicitly choose to share a debug report.